Optimizing system performance

-Your distro might be set up to only use the standard framebuffer driver for X. You can enable the sunxifb driver for X following the instructions in the section Binary drivers.
+Your distro might be set up to only use the standard framebuffer driver for X. You can enable the fbturbo driver (new name for sunxifb) for X following the instructions in the section Binary drivers.
 You can enable G2D for 2D acceleration using the G2D engine.

 The Mali-400MP2 used in the A20 chip has two pixel processor cores, as opposed only one in the A10's Mali-400.
 The standard Mali driver (r3p0) does not utilize the second pixel processor, while a more recent one (3p2) does.
 The r3p2 version of the Mali driver also seems to have other performance benefits.
 To use the r3p2 mali driver, a few steps have to be taken:

 - A kernel with the r3p2 Mali kernel driver must be used.
 An example is ssvb's 20130913-mali-r3p2-01rel2 branch of linux-sunxi (https://github.com/ssvb/linux-sunxi.git).
 Note that this kernel does not include G2D (bitblt) acceleration, but that is generally not a critical performance issue with the A20.

 - The userspace mali drivers must be updated to r3p2.
 This is automatically handled by the mali drivers at https://github.com/linux-sunxi/sunxi-mali.git after updating the submodules.

 - The mali-r3p2-support branch of the xf86-video-fbturbo xorg driver must be installed.

 The Benchmarks section has a comparison of glmark2 results between the different Mali driver versions.

 The A10 should also work with the newer Mali driver, and performance may be a little better/more stable (needs verification).